Griff209/js_eulers/README.md

 # 1_multiples.js

-Task:
+Problem:
 Find the sum of all multiples of 3 or 5, below 1000.

 Solution:
-The mostly-imperative style program arrives at a solution by breaking the task into the following pieces:
+The mostly-imperative style program arrives at a solution by breaking the problem into the following tasks:

 1. Check all integers less than 1000:
 Start a while loop at 999, decrementing by 1 at each iteration, ending at i = 0